JGarnerDev/LearnMERN/README.md

     3. Thanks

-        Mom, Dad, and my sister Laura.
-A supportive, patient, and loving family is a treasure that everyone deserves.
+        Mom, Dad, and my sister Laura!

         To Miguel, a best friend for 90% of my lifetime and a front end web developer who has the remarkable talent to discern what my coding difficulties are before I can properly articulate them.
 Also the guy that introduced me to web development.

                                             Check out his work on http://miguelis.me/ !